cirillojon/react-app/README.md

 ## URL
 https://animated-flan-b3aa32.netlify.app

+## Currently:
+- using this repo to mess around with react
+- added a few mini games for now including:
+     - Rock Paper Scissors
+     - Number Guesser
+     - Tic-Tac-Toe

+- Will eventually turn into something substantial

-App creating using netlify craate react app demo
+# App creating using netlify craate react app demo

-original readme is below:
+# Originao readme is below: